 The pacing is quite remarkable: especially in the final chapters, the constant shifting of viewpoints is a treat.
 The book’s finale is a constant flow of cliffhangers: Erikson changes character a lot, often even after a page or even half a page.
 It works really well, and it conveys a sense of urgency.
 It’s the ultimate showcase of why certain stories work better with a vast, complex setting of characters.
 Erikson is fully in command of his writing, not a lot of people could have pulled that off.
 On the sentence level: the prose is good, but nothing remarkable, Erikson is no poet.
 He doesn’t need to be, there’s more than enough to feast upon.

 The only drawback: do I really want 9 more books added to my TBR-pile?
-The next book, Deadhouse Gates, even is over 1000 pages.
+The next book, Deadhouse Gates, even is nearly a 1000 pages.
 Luckily, this particular story more or less ties up neatly.
 The story does continue – the one of Gardens Of The Moon mainly in the third book, Memories Of Ice – but from what I gather from other reviews, The Malazan Book Of The Fallen is not one big novel spread out over 10 parts.
 Phew.

 So yes indeed – if you still need to be explicitly prompted after that insane small wooden puppet – Gardens Of The Moon is rightfully counted among the defining books of the genre.
 It is a must read for any serious fantasy fan.